Grounded 2 Review – Buggies, ’90s Vibes, and Big Co-op Fun

 Rating: 4.5/5

-Grounded 2 is a nostalgic, co-op survival adventure packed with smart upgrades and buggy-powered fun that’s easy to lose hours in, and totally worth buzzing about.
+Grounded 2 is a co-op survival adventure packed with smart upgrades and buggy-powered fun.
+It’s easy to lose hours in and totally worth buzzing about.